If you are looking for the best things to do in Vienna, you are in for a treat.

 Schönbrunn Palace Is Vienna’s Most Famous Imperial Palace

-The Schonbrunn Palace was the summer home of the Hapsburg family, who were at one point the rulers of Vienna.
+The Schonbrunn Palace was the summer home of the Habsburg family, who were at one point the rulers of Vienna.

 It is a stunning example of Baroque architecture, and it’s one of the most visited palaces in Vienna and Europe.